-Experimentally it is found that Richardson's constant depends on the material Why?
+Experimentally it is found that Richardson's constant depends on the material6.
+Why?

-- 1. The work function depends on temperature (due to, for example, thermal expansion of the lattice of atoms).
-If the data analysis assumes it's constant, the resulting A will be grossly in error. - 2.
-Classically reflection requires a turning point (where $v_x = 0$ ), whereas quantum mechanical reflections are possible just due to sharp changes in potential.
-Quantum mechanical reflection at the metal boundary was not included in our calculations; we assumed every energetic electron headed toward the wall went through the wall. - 3.
+- 1. Classically reflection requires a turning point (where $v_x = 0$), whereas quantum mechanical reflections are possible just due to sharp changes in potential.
+Quantum mechanical reflection at the metal boundary was not included in our calculations; we assumed every energetic electron headed toward the wall went through the wall. - 2.
+The work function depends on temperature (due to, for example, thermal expansion of the lattice of atoms).
+If the data analysis assumes it's constant, the resulting A will be grossly in error. - 3.
 Surface contamination can affect emission probability.
 In fact, it was originally thought that thermionic emission was 100% due to surface contamination.
 (You can think of surface contamination as a locally varying work function.) - 4.
 Even in the absence of surface contamination, in typical experiments, the metal is polycrystalline and different crystal surfaces have different work functions.

-&lt;sup>6This should remind you a bit of the material dependent emissivity, $\epsilon_T$ , for blackbody radiation to be discussed on page 121.
+6This should remind you a bit of the material dependent emissivity, ε_T , for blackbody radiation to be discussed on page 121.